Podiatric Residency Program

 Sound interesting?
 We think you'll share our enthusiasm for our unique and exciting PMSR training program.

 Our program is fully accredited by the Council on Podiatric Medical Education (CPME) for four first-year, four second-year and four third-year positions.
-In addition, slots are available for three fourth-year podiatric medical students each month, June - December.
+In addition, slots are available for four fourth-year podiatric medical students each month, June - December.
 We are not directly affiliated with any college of podiatry.

 We provide residents with clinical and surgical experience that allows them to take their place as active, knowledgeable and integral members of the medical community.
 The Legacy/Kaiser Podiatric Medicine and Surgery Residency Program takes place at: